 If you own the company or are in management, it starts with you.
 I would recommend that you read the newly released book called “It’s the Manager” from Gallup® (May 2019).

 As with anything, it’s not a one-time fix as life is constantly in motion with new possibilities being presented.
-What would it look like to have a team that not only have fun together but one that performs consistently and are engaged?
+What would it look like to have a team that not only has fun together but one that performs consistently and is engaged?
 What value would that create for your business?

 Here are THREE actions that you can take this week without even taking the assessment: